Sustainable Tourism & the 2022 Responsible Tourism Charter

 A significant barrier to behavioural change is not understanding what to change or how to change it.
 This is where that educational opportunity comes in, especially for tourist accommodation owners.
 Buildings don't consume energy.
 People do.
 People don't just pop into your business for a steak and a glass of wine.
 They "live" at your property, and they consume resources as they do at home, often more impactfully.
 There is great potential here to integrate knowledge on how to use resources in a more sustainable way that not only saves costs at your own property but that generates a ripple effect as those “I didn’t know that!” moments are carried over into the homes of your guest’s post-stay.

 It takes courage and time to unpick and rebuild your current operations and marketing strategy, but it can be done.
 It has to be done.
 Business as usual is no longer an option.
 It is of course easier with support and guidance.
-In my Modern Hotel Marketing online coaching I work with hoteliers to determine their own values and motivations that in turn determine what sustainability means to them.
+In my most popular coaching programme I work with hoteliers to determine their own values and motivations that in turn determine what sustainability means to them.
 It is different everywhere and for every business, but once action that makes sense to you has been defined, the way in which you market it ultimately determines whether you succeed or fail in resonating and connecting with your target audiences.

 There is a long road ahead of us, and while it can seem like a gargantuan task, we can take strength from the Responsible Tourism movement that continues to grow and support our decisions with renewed insights as detailed in the new 2022 Responsible Tourism Charter.